-s of official mortality but the 4th quartile in terms of excess mortality.
+Note: “Doing Substantially Better in Excess” is the sample of countries that recorded a ranking at least two better quartiles (i.e., quartiles with lower cumulative mortality) when using excess than official mortalities, and “Doing Substantially Worse in Excess” is the sample of countries which recorded a ranking at least two worse quartiles (i.e., quartiles with higher cumulative mortality) when using excess than official mortalities.

-Table 8 reports the average statistics for countries that are "doing substantially worse in excess" by filtering countries that recorded a quartile ranking at least two worse (i.e., higher mortality) when using excess mortalities, as opposed to official mortalities (for example, Bangladesh) versus countries that are “doing substantially better in excess” by filtering countries that recorded a quartile ranking at least two better (i.e., lower mortality) when using excess mortalities, as opposed to official mortalities (for example, France).
-Contrasting countries that are ranked substantially better to countries that are ranked substantially worse in excess mortality than in official Covid count we find that, on average, the ‘doing substantially better in excess’ countries are: lower density [90 versus 240]; older (12% versus 4% of aged 65 and older); recording a substantially higher GDP/Capita ($ 35,000 versus $ 8000); scoring better in rule of law, voice accountability, and government effectiveness; presenting higher mean of stringency index; and achieving substantially higher vaccination rates (as measured by the number of Covid-19 vaccinations administered per hundred population) [170 versus 40].
+Table 6 reports the average statistics for countries that are "doing substantially worse in excess" — any countries that recorded a quartile ranking at least two worse (i.e., higher mortality) when using excess mortalities as opposed to official mortalities (for example, Bangladesh) — and comparing them to countries that are “doing substantially better in excess” — any countries that recorded a quartile ranking at least two better (i.e., lower mortality) when using excess mortalities as opposed to official mortalities (for example, France).
+When contrasting countries that are ranked substantially better to countries that are ranked substantially worse in excess mortality as opposed to official mortality, we find that, on average, the ‘doing substantially better in excess’ countries are: wlower density [90 versus 240]; older (12% versus 4% of aged 65 and older); recording a substantially higher GDP/Capita ($ 35,000 versus $ 8000); scoring better in rule of law, voice accountability, and government effectiveness; presenting a higher mean value of their stringency index; and achieving substantially higher vaccination rates (as measured by the number of Covid-19 vaccinations administered per hundred population) [170 versus 40].

-These gaps are in line with the conjecture that vaccinations are a game-changer; and that better governance and a more rigorous stringency index score account for the countries with the largest gaps between excess of official mortality.
-Notably, these characteristics are also associated with higher GDP/Capita and older populations in these countries.
-The overall positive correlations between these variables, reported in Table 9, suggests that without more granular data, we are unable to rank the relative importance of these factors.
+These gaps support the view that better governance and a more rigorous stringency index score account for the countries with the largest gaps between excess and official mortality.
+Notably, these characteristics are also associated with higher GDP/Capita, older populations, and in, some experiments, with sufficiently high vaccination levels.
+The overall positive correlations between these variables, reported in Table 3A (see the Appendix), suggests that without more granular data, we are unable to rank the relative importance of these factors.

 Concluding Remarks

-As the Covid pandemic has caused significant death tolls globally, cross country analyses and global comparisons have been widely conducted to investigate the Covid-19 mortality across many dimensions (i.e., economic, political, social, and etc.).
-With most of these studies relying on the official statistics on Covid-19 mortality as reported by countries, the quality of the underlying official mortality statistics plays a critical role in affecting the results obtained.
-Importantly, there are widely known limitations in the official mortality statistics that make them not perfect for cross-country analysis.
-Some of these limitations include differences in countries’ capacities to test Covid-19 and determine the cause of a death, as well as disparate definitions of death due to Covid-19.
+As the Covid-19 pandemic has caused significant death tolls globally, cross-country analyses and global comparisons have been widely conducted to investigate Covid-19 mortality across many dimensions (i.e., economic, political, social, etc.).
+With most of these studies relying on official statistics on Covid-19 mortality as reported by countries, the quality of the underlying official mortality statistics plays a critical role in affecting the results obtained.
+Importantly, there are widely documented limitations in the official mortality statistics that mask the ranking of countries in terms of life preservation.
+Some of these limitations include differences in countries’ capacities to test for Covid-19, determine the cause of death, and disparate definitions of death due to Covid-19.